 Participants are expected to possess basic knowledge of Stata (e.g., through using Stata in Biostatistics I and Biostatistics II) prior to the start of the course.
 If you have not used Stata, please work through the Introduction to Stata document and the practice questions in section 3.
 We will use Stata 14 during the course, although will not rely on any of the new Stata features.
-That is, you will be able to do the exercises in Stata versions 11 through 14.
+That is, you will be able to do almost all of the exercises in Stata versions 11 through 14.

 For SAS and R users